liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/07-converting-legacy-applications-to-modules.markdown

 Converting your legacy application to modules is not always the right choice.
 In some scenarios, it could make sense to stick with your traditional WAR model.
-Below, you'll learn some important tips to help you make your decision on whether converting your legacy application to modules is the right decision.
+Below, you'll learn some important tips to help you make your decision on whether to convert your legacy application to modules.

 **When to convert?**